-- Pull theraband/resistive bands and hold for 10 seconds - Fidget toys - Helping to re-arrange furniture (supervised) - Hand out heavy books in class - If using too much pressure when handwriting try placing work on a surface that gives more sensory feedback e.g. bubble wrap, Dycem mat (if the child presses on too hard he will go through the paper and therefore learns how much pressure to apply), on a pad of paper etc. - See oral motor section on page 22 for proprioceptive activities involving the mouth
+- Helping to re-arrange furniture (supervised) - Hand out heavy books in class - If using too much pressure when handwriting try placing work on a surface that gives more sensory feedback e.g. bubble wrap, Dycem mat (if the child presses on too hard he will go through the paper and therefore learns how much pressure to apply), on a pad of paper etc. - See oral motor section on page 20 for proprioceptive activities involving the mouth